MARVIS: Modality Adaptive Reasoning over VISualizations: VLM Reasoning Analysis

 \section{VLM Reasoning Analysis}

-This section provides detailed evidence that Vision-Language Models engage in genuine adaptive reasoning when processing MARVIS visualizations, rather than relying solely on learned patterns or simple heuristics.
-Our analysis examines reasoning traces, disagreement patterns, and method-specific behavioral signatures to demonstrate that VLMs condition their responses on the visual information provided.
+This section extends the reasoning quality analysis in the main body (\cref{tab:reasoning_quality}) with detailed evidence that Vision-Language Models engage in genuine adaptive reasoning when processing MARVIS visualizations.
+We examine reasoning traces, disagreement patterns, and method-specific behavioral signatures.